Category: Reviews

 Review: Blood: Refreshed Supply on Switch offers a gore-soaked battle against the controls, cheap ambushes, and splash damage

 Starting with the good, Blood: Refreshed Supply looks authentic yet wonderfully crisp on both Switch handheld screens and a 4K TV.
-It runs great on both the Nintendo Switch 1 and 2.
+It also runs great on both the Nintendo Switch 1 and 2.
 There are plenty of options to tweak the visuals, audio, and controls, and there’s more content in the form of two old expansion campaigns and a new one.
 It’s a comprehensive and content-rich remastering effort that preserves a game known for both its vocal, snarky protagonist Caleb, and the early introduction of several FPS mechanics that would become commonplace in time.

 Unlike so many late ‘90s FPS, Blood put more effort into the storytelling beyond simple text-based interludes.
 A dated but no less entertaining intro video reveals Caleb and other former cult leaders were banished by a demon they once served.
 With no explanation given, it sets up a revenge story that kicks off with Caleb emerging from a tomb and uttering the iconic line, “I live… AGAIN!”.
 From that point on, you’re tackling traditional, sequential, classic FPS levels, but they include some unique lines between all the quips to better flesh out the setting and guide the player.